NeowayLabs/data-science-template/template/docs/project_specification.md

 ### Problem type
 > Describe to which Data Science problem type(s) this project relates to with a brief motivation.

-"Since the objective is to assign one or more labels to an entity, this problem is a multilabel classification.
+"Since the objective is to assign one or more labels to an entity, this problem is a multi-label classification.
 It is also unsupervised since no observed data is available."

 ## Solution architecture [Should this be here?
 Shouldn't we define a common archtecture?]
 > This section describes the architecture of your solution.
 It should clarify: